Ketogenic diet foods – what to eat

 - Coffee – No sugar.
 A small amount of milk or cream is fine.
-For an extra hit of energy from fat, stir in butter and coconut oil for “Bulletproof coffee.”
-Note, if weight loss stalls, cut back on the cream or fat in your coffee.
+For extra energy from fat, stir in butter and coconut oil for “Bulletproof coffee.”
+Note, if weight loss stalls, cut back on the cream or fat in your coffee.11

 - Tea – Whether black, green, Orange Pekoe, mint, or herbal — feel free to drink most teas.
-Don’t add sugar.2
+Don’t add sugar.12

-- Bone broth – Hydrating, satisfying, chock full of nutrients and electrolytes — and simple to make! — bone broth is a great beverage to sip on the keto diet.
-Stir in a pat of butter for some extra energy.3
+- Bone broth – Hydrating, satisfying, full of nutrients and electrolytes — and simple to make! — homemade bone broth can be a great beverage to sip on the keto diet.
+Stir in a pat of butter for some extra energy.13

 So what does keto food look like when it’s cooked and ready to eat?
 Feel free to check out our keto recipes for hundreds of examples.
 Below you’ll find a few popular options.